thejellis/nasaspaceapps2024clt_PACE_ppj/README.md

 Get started with Biocircuit Learning Auto-Generated Educational Material by forking a copy to work on the data.
 The code was developed in google colab.

-To develop the output slides, utilize the quarto markdown file to render.
+To develop the output slides, access through the lessons folder.
+To develop from the initial model concepts, access through the .ipynb file in the Instructional Learning folder

 ## Contributing guidelines

 To contribute, please open an issue or fork to create a pull request for approval

 ## Terms of use